dakshal-d/Virtual-Assisstant/README.md

 pip install pyttsx3<br>
 pip install SpeechRecognition<br>
+pip install tkinter<br>
+pip install pyjokes<br>
 pip install pyaudio<br>
-Note: if you have trouble installing pyaudio, you may need to install PortAudio first.
+Note: if you have trouble installing pyaudio, you may need to install PortAudio first.<br>
+And many other additional packages as shown in the voice.py file<br>

 Usage
 To start the voice assistant, simply run the voice_assistant.py file: